-During this process, we heard from a number of clients who presented the SRA with AML training reports from the Compliance Learning Management System.
+During this process, we heard from a number of clients who presented the SRA with AML training reports from the Learning Management System.
 The SRA was satisfied with the reports and the level of training all staff received from the new VinciWorks Anti-Money Laundering training.

 However, it is important to note, that a Financial Action Task Force (FATF) audit is expected soon.

 FATF identified 42 red flags for law firms in its 2013 report Money Laundering and Terrorist Financing Vulnerabilities of Legal Professionals.
 These red flags focus on due diligence around clients, source of funds, choice of lawyer and the nature of the retainer.
 The previous FATF audit was in 2007.

 Train your firm on the SRA Accounts Rules in 30 minutes

 VinciWorks – the leader in online compliance learning – has just released a new, 30-minute interactive course to brush up on the SRA Accounts Rules.